fleschutz/PowerShell/Docs/check-health.md

 ## check-health.ps1 - Checks the computer health

-This script checks the health of the local computer.
+This PowerShell script checks the health of the local computer.

 ## Parameters
 ```powershell